samboy/rg32hash/Variants/README.md

     522 bytes of RAM which costs 77 cents — a 12% cost savings.

-*   Since RG has a sponge security claim based on the size of the mill, RV200 gives us 272 bits of claimed securty instead of the 304 bits of security 32-bit RadioGatún claims to have.
+*   Since RG has a sponge security claim based on the size of the mill, RV200 gives us 272 bits of claimed security instead of the 304 bits of security 32-bit RadioGatún claims to have.
 That’s still over 256 bits of security.